 December 2014 and June 2015 data are available for download on the FCC website.
 Future rounds of data will also be posted at the same link.

 Note on Broadband Dataset, Map, and Other Tools

-Through the State Broadband Initiative, NTIA has assembled a comprehensive broadband dataset as well as a data review and validation process to ensure data integrity.
-The SBI data is an ongoing, collaborative data collection, review and revision process that involves the combined efforts of local, state and federal governments, broadband providers, private contractors, community anchor and academic institutions, and many community members across the country.
-Each grantee collects and verifies data twice per year before submitting it to NTIA.
-NTIA then reviews data, and if necessary, returns it to grantees for additional evaluation or corrections.
+Through the State Broadband Initiative, NTIA assembled a comprehensive broadband dataset, as well as a data review and validation process to ensure data integrity.
+The SBI data was a collaborative data collection, review, and revision process.
+It involved the combined efforts of local, state and federal governments, broadband providers, private contractors, community anchor and academic institutions, and many community members across the country.
+Each grantee collected and verified data twice per year before submitting it to NTIA.
+NTIA then reviewed data, and, if necessary, returned it to grantees for additional evaluation or corrections.

 Notwithstanding the validation process, NTIA cannot guarantee the accuracy of all data.
 Furthermore, broadband deployment in the United States is continually changing and developing.
-Therefore, the biannual SBDD data release represents a best-efforts snapshot of the state of broadband deployment at a particular time.
-Following each release, NTIA welcomes and encourages input regarding the accuracy of the data and will use this feedback, together with the state grantees, to inform its iterative data improvement processes.
-Please explore the Engage section of the website to see all of the ways to participate in the National Broadband Map.
+Therefore, the SBDD data represents a best-efforts snapshot of the state of broadband deployment as of the last release (June 30, 2014).

 With the completion of the SBI program, the FCC assumed responsibility for collecting broadband deployment data through the Order Modernizing the FCC Form 477 Data Program.
 More recent data can be found on the FCC website.
 Please explore the FAQ section of the website for more information about the National Broadband Map and current data collection procedures.